 Following a clear process for usability testing has many advantages, and having a plan in place can make the whole experience smoother and more effective.

-- Guides the Testing Process: A usability checklist helps outline what needs to do.
+- Guides the Testing Process: A usability checklist helps outline the necessary steps.
 It reduces the mental effort required during the testing.
 It also keeps the entire team aligned and focused, making sure everyone knows their role.

 - Helps Identify Problems Early: Having a plan helps you anticipate and address potential issues before they happen.
 Instead of scrambling for solutions during the test, you’ll have a clearer idea of how things will be managed.